7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 5. Make charitable contributions

-Making charitable contributions is another great way to reduce your tax bill.
-Donating cash, toys, household items, appreciated stocks and your volunteer efforts to qualifying charitable organizations can provide big tax savings.
+Donating cash, toys, household items, appreciated stocks, and your volunteer efforts to qualifying charitable organizations can provide substantial tax savings.

-- You must itemize your tax deductions in order for charitable contributions to lower your tax bill.
+- You must itemize your tax deductions for charitable contributions to lower your tax bill.

 6. Harvest investment losses